DmitryTsepelev/rubocop-graphql/README.md

 All cops are located under [`lib/rubocop/cop/graphql`](lib/rubocop/cop/graphql), and contain examples and documentation.

-In your `.rubocop.yml`, you may treat the Rails cops just like any other cop.
+In your `.rubocop.yml`, you may treat the GraphQL cops just like any other cop.
 For example:

 ```yaml
 GraphQL/ResolverMethodLength: